stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 conversations overheard before the old wizard betook himself wholly beneath the earth.
 There had been, Smith and Weeden insisted, terrible colloquies wherein figured Curwen, certain captives of his,   and the guards of those captives.
-Those guards, according to Hutchinson or his avatar, had &lsquo;eaten their heads off', so that now Dr. Allen did not keep them   in shape.
+Those guards, according to Hutchinson or his avatar, had "eaten their heads off', so that now Dr. Allen did not keep them   in shape.
 And if not   in shape,   how save as the  "salts " to which it appears this wizard band was engaged in reducing as many human bodies or skeletons as they could?